 The Foundation Studies department provides further education for students with learning difficulties and/or disabilities, autistic spectrum disorders and behavioural problems, who are aged between 16 – 25 years.
-The course is designed to provide a personalised learning programme.
+The three pathways are designed to provide a personalised learning programme.

 Courses available in Foundation Studies